-It’s an unfortunate fact, but when wealth changes hands in America, it’s inevitable that Uncle Sam will want his share.
+It’s an unfortunate fact, but when money changes hands in America, Uncle Sam is bound to want a piece of the action.

-In a survey from The Hartford Financial Services Group, Inc. affluent Americans, especially those with more than $2 million in net worth, say they are more concerned than just a year ago about their families having to surrender significant chunks of an estate to federal taxes.
+According to a survey conducted by The Hartford Financial Services Group, Inc., affluent Americans, particularly those with a net worth of more than $2 million, are more concerned than they were a year ago about their families having to surrender significant portions of an estate to federal taxes.

-In 2007, researchers for The Hartford gathered information about views on the estate tax from 750 adults with annual household incomes of $150,000 or more.
-Of the sample, 70 percent had more than $1 million and 36 percent had more than $2 million in net worth.
-The Internet survey was conducted by Opinauri and had a margin of error of plus or minus 3.5 percent.
+In 2007, The Hartford researchers gathered opinions on the estate tax from 750 adults with annual household incomes of $150,000 or more.
+70% of the sample had a net worth of more than $1 million, and 36% had a net worth of more than $2 million.
+Opinauri conducted the Internet survey, which had a margin of error of 3.5 percent.

-Concern over the estate tax is rising, perhaps in connection with uncertainty over national elections now 14 months away.
-Just under half of those surveyed said they were more concerned about the estate tax than a year ago.
-The concerns, the research found, rose in proportion to the respondents’ savings.
-Compared to the sample average of 49 percent who expressed greater concern about the estate tax, 73 percent of Americans with $5 million or more in assets, and 56 percent of those with more than $2 million in assets confessed that their fears were rising, the survey found.
+Concerns about the estate tax are growing, possibly as a result of the 14-month wait for national elections.
+Just under half of those polled were more concerned about the estate tax than they were a year ago.
+According to the study, respondents’ concerns increased in direct proportion to their savings.
+In comparison to the sample average of 49 percent who expressed greater concern about the estate tax, the survey found that 73 percent of Americans with $5 million or more in assets, and 56 percent of those with more than $2 million in assets, admitted that their fears were growing.

 “The growing anxiety over the estate tax is well founded as many more people will be subject to the tax – and have to pay more taxes – in 2011,” said Patrick Smith, vice president and director of The Hartford’s estate and business planning department.